The Technical Tools That Have Made Education Possible During the Pandemic

 The new innovation in education

-During the pandemic, remote learning has become the new normal, and technical tools have been popping up to make education remain possible and even improve it.
-While we don’t know how long we will be learning from home instead of in a classroom, there are resources that you can take advantage of to get the best possible learning experience.
+During the pandemic, remote learning has become the new normal , and technical tools have been popping up that make education not just possible, but even improved in some cases.
+While we don’t know how long we’ll be learning from home instead of in a classroom, there are resources that you can take advantage of to get the best possible learning experience.
 Let’s look at how the pandemic has changed what we know about education.

 Open online courses